有用GRAMMAR - IDIOM

 54. bad news travels 醜事傳千里:

-No sooner had the examination results been released than everybody knew
+No sooner had the examination results been released than everybody knew John

 failed.
 Bad news travels fast.